nmwsharp/polyscope-docs/cpp/source/structures/volume_mesh/basics.md

     For the purposes of element ordering, the cells are presumed to be ordered with all tetrahedral cells coming first, then hexahedral cells.

 ---

-!!! warning "Element ordering"

-    Implicitly, Polyscope assumes that vertex (or cell) data arrays are indexed according to order of the vertices (or cells) when the mesh was constructed.

 !!! warning "No support for 2D"